fsforza/kubernetes-demo/docs/07-ingress.md

 ## Add Basic Authentication

-Ingress can also add Basic Authentication to our pod.
+Ingress can add Basic Authentication to our pod.
 To do that, you need to generic an **auth** file with **htpasswd**

 ```bash